-I am a third year PhD student in the department of Economics, and Management Science and Engineering at Stanford University (Although most likely I will only get one PhD..).
+I am a fourth year PhD student in the department of Economics, and Management Science and Engineering at Stanford University (Although most likely I will only get one PhD..).
 I was born in Changzhou, a small city in China and lived there for 18 years until I came to US for my undergraduate education.
 At UC Berkeley, I got my Bachelor's degrees in mathematics and statistics.
 (Hence the two logos on the right @(^_^)@ ) Currently I am interested in market design and game theory.
 In particular, I enjoy analyzing matching problems using combinatorial techniques.
 For example, one of my projects is investigating envy-free matchings and stable matchings through their lattice structures (Tarski's fixed point theorem etc).
 In my free time, I love playing video games.
 As a matter of fact, that's what changed my research interest from discrete mathematics to game theory.
 The idea of thinking strategically and playing optimally brings me to a field called combinatorial game theory and eventually leads me to the game theoretic anaylsis I do now.

 If you want to find out more about me, please check out my CV and research page on the left navigation bar.